 Keep in mind that the theory behind an aftermarket CAI system is two-fold:

 1) It’s supposed to take in colder and more dense outside air than the factory intake.
-Well, if it really pulls in air from outside the engine compartment, it qualifies as a CAI, but whether that air is actually colder than the air the factory intake pulls in is debatable.
+Well, if it really pulls in air from outside the engine compartment, it qualifies as a CAI, but the air from an add-on CAI is no colder than a factory CAI.

-2) The larger cone filter is supposed to provide less airflow restriction than a factory filter due to its larger surface area.
+2) The larger cone filter is supposed to provide lower airflow restriction than a factory filter due to its larger surface area.

 The biggest assumption made by aftermarket CAI’s is that the factory air filter is more restrictive than a CAI cone filter.
-Let’s assume for a second that the CAI manufacturers are correct.
+Fine, let’s assume they’re correct.
+Does that make any difference to performance?
+NO!
 Here’s a scenario; a CAI air filler allows a cylinder to pull in a full .5-liter of air and the more restrictive factory only allows it to pull in .489-liters – in other words, less than a full air charge.
-What’s the difference in performance?

 The air density is the same in both cases because both intakes are pulling in air from outside the engine compartment.
 So only the volume changes.
 But the MAF will see measure .011-liter difference and provide exactly the right amount of fuel for the .489-liter fill.
 On the CAI system, the MAF will provide exactly the right amount of fuel for a .5-liter fill.
 You could draw the conclusion that since the CAI equipped engine is getting it’s full fill, that it’s producing more power.
 Great theory.
 Unfortunately, it doesn’t work that way in real life.
 If it did, the HP improvement curves on CAI systems would show improvement at all RPM ranges instead of just at full open throttle and 5,00+ RPMS.
 They don’t.
 Here’s why